zordius/lightncandy/README.md

 Handlebars.js' Custom Helper
 ----------------------------

 You can implement helpers more like Handlebars.js way with `hbhelpers` option.
 In Handlebars.js, a block custom helper can rendener child block by executing options->fn, and change context by send new context as first parameter.
-Here are some examples to explain the behavior of custom havior:
+Here are some examples to explain the behavior of custom helper:

 **#mywith**
 * LightnCandy